MorrisMA/MAM65C02-Processor-Core/README.md

     6 - MEM - multi-cycle instruction with memory access for operands, 7 - WAI - wait for interrupt instruction.

 *Done* is asserted during the instruction fetch of the next instruction.
-In many cases, the execution of each instruction is signalled by Done on the same cycle that the next instruction op-code is being read from memory.
-Thus, the M65C02 core demonstrates pipelined behaviour, and as a result, tends to execute many W65C02 instructions in fewer clock cycles.
+During that fetch cycle, all instructions complete execution.
+Thus, the M65C02 is pipelined, and executes many instructions in fewer cycles than the 65C02.

 *SC* is used to indicate a single cycle instruction.